Fine-tune with NeMo

 # Copy a recipe for customization

-# Edit configuration for your specific model and data
+# Edit configuration for your specific model and data, then run:

 Explore the NeMo AutoModel GitHub repository for more recipes, documentation, and community examples.
 Consider setting up custom datasets, experimenting with different model architectures, and scaling to multi-node distributed training for larger models.